JustinPerlman/SpotifyPlaylistSync/README.md

 A small utility to keep a local music folder in sync with a Spotify playlist.
 It fetches all tracks in a playlist, compares them against a per‑playlist download history, and only downloads songs you don’t already have.
 Under the hood, it resolves each track to an audio source and saves it to your chosen folder.
 A simple GUI launcher is included.

-> Privacy note: This project uses Spotify’s Client Credentials flow (no user login) to read public playlist metadata.
-Your Spotify Client ID/Secret live in your local `.env`.
+> Auth note: This project now supports Spotify user login (Authorization Code / PKCE).
+First run opens a browser; tokens are cached locally in `.cache_spotify`.
+You can omit the client secret when using PKCE, but a Spotify Client ID is still required.

 ---